Easy DIY Projects To Makeover A Bathroom On A Budget

 I’ll admit, an ultimate dream bathroom remodel would include new everything, including a vanity, sink, countertops and more.
 However, these items can be expensive, and aren’t exactly ‘easy DIY projects’.

 Depending on the style and condition of your existing vanity, a new faucet can make all the difference.
-My favorite budget friendly faucet is this oil rubbed bronze bathroom faucet which is available on Amazon for less than $40!
+My favorite budget friendly faucet is this oil rubbed bronze bathroom faucet (Amazon).
+It’s available on Amazon for less than $40!

 A new faucet combined a with fresh coat of paint on your bathroom cabinets can give the bathroom a whole new look.
 (See idea # 5 for more on painting).